-Milada Franková, Chair of the Committee of the PhD programme Literatures in English, Chair of the Editorial Board of Brno Studies in English.
+Milada Franková, member of the Committee of the PhD programme Literatures in English, Chair of the Editorial Board of Brno Studies in English.
 She teaches British Literature and Cultural Studies, her special research interest is in the contemporary British novel.
 She has lectured, taught intensive courses and participated in conferences at many European universities (Salzburg, Wienna, Magdeburg, Regensburg, Bologna, Wroclaw, Szeged, Ružomberok, Bristol, Warwick, Oxford, Porto, Thessaloniki, Izmir).
 She is the author of three monographs (Human Relationships in the Novels of Iris Murdoch, 1995; Britské spisovatelky na konci tisíciletí, British Women Writers at the End of the Millennium, 1999; and Britské spisovatelky na přelomu tisíciletí, British Women Writers at the Turn of the Millennium, 2003) and numerous articles in international publications on more than twenty contemporary British women novelists.

 Jan Chovanec specializes in media discourse analysis, legal English and sociolinguistics.
 He teaches courses in modern media discourse, sociolinguistics, pragmatics, and legal stylistics.
 His research interests include pragmatic aspects of communication, representation of social actors in the media, multimodality, dialogism in texts and humour-in-interaction.
 His current research projects include the discourse of online sports reporting, discriminatory discourses in the press, and the pragmatics of humour.
 He is the author of over 40 original research articles in international journals and edited collections (e.g. Journal of Pragmatics, Journal of Historical Pragmatics, Discourse and Society, Discourse and Communication, Discourse Context and Media), the monograph Pragmatics of Tense and Times in News (2014, John Benjamins).
 He is co-author of Soudní překlad a tlumočení [Court Translation and Interpreting] (Wolters Kluwer 2011, with M. Bázlik a T. Hrehovčík), Anglicko-český slovník uprchlického práva [English-Czech Dictionary of Refugee Law] (MU 1999, with B. Budíková), and co-editor of Participation in Public and Social Media Interactions (2015, John Benjamins, with M. Dynel), Language and Humour in the Media (Cambridge Scholars 2012, with I. Ermida).
 He also edited the special issues Discourse as Function (2009, BSE 35/2) and Academic Discourse in Europe (2012, BSE 38/2) and the volume Flight into the Land of ESP (2004).
 Since 2007, he has been the editor-in-chief of the international refereed journal Brno Studies in English (ERIH, SCOPUS, Seznam) and the founder and (co-)editor of the series Theory and Practice in English Studies (I-IV, 2003, 2004, 2005, 2005).